 Sydney is a beautiful place, with so many cultures and cuisines.
-So as you might expect, there are lots of Indian dining options in the ‘Harbour City – some are modern Indian, some classic, and others, fusion.
+So as you might expect, there are lots of Indian dining options in the ‘Harbour City’ .
+Whether you favour modern Indian cuisine or prefer classic dishes, everything is available.

 Location: 128 New South Head Rd, Edgecliff, NSW 2027 Ph: (02) 9326 2659

-Flavour of India is an Indian in Sydney that have been cooking some excellent Indian cuisine for almost thirty years.
-Their menu encapsulates the flavors, and cooking techniques from every part of India.
+The team at Flavour of India have been cooking high quality Indian cuisine for almost thirty years.
+Their menu encapsulates flavours and cooking techniques from every part of India.

-Their head chef, Hayat, has been at the restaurant for almost thirty years, since the beginning.
-He is passionate about delivering food that is full of love, and flavor.
+Their head chef, Hayat, has been at the restaurant since the beginning.
+He is passionate about delivering food that is full of love, and flavour.

 The restaurant describes itself as a fun-loving, passionate restaurant that even brings in some Hollywood A-listers!

-As starters/entrées, they have crispy Bombay rolls stuffed with lamb, potato ginger and coriander, deep-fried samosas with potatoes, peas, and spices, and spicy crab meat with ginger, chili and onions, served in potato skins.
+As starters/entrées, they have crispy Bombay Rolls stuffed with lamb, potato ginger and coriander, Deep-Fried Samosas with potatoes, peas, and spices, and Spicy Crab Meat with ginger, chilli and onions, served in potato skins.

-They also have their iconic butter chicken masala cooked in a creamy red masala sauce, chicken jalfrezi in a cinnamon, cardamon and clove curry, along with their goat curry sautéed in spices and slow cooked for hours – is also a stand-out.
+They also have their iconic Butter Chicken Masala cooked in a creamy red Masala Sauce and Chicken Jalfrezi in a cinnamon, cardamon and clove curry.
+Their Goat Burry – sautéed in spices and slow cooked for hours – is also a stand-out.

-Their seafood dishes are also a hit, such as their green fish curry, and their Malabar prawns in coconut cream and fresh lime leaves.
+Of course, their seafood dishes are of a similar high standard.
+We recommend the Green Fish Curry, and their Malabar Prawns in coconut cream and fresh lime leaves.